Dear MendMeShop,

 Common bursae in the hip joint and hip area.

 We have over 150 bursae in our bodies with most of them located in our joints.
 Bursae in the hip include the greater trochanteric bursa, deep trochanteric bursa, the iliopsoas bursa, gluteal medius bursa, ischiogluteal bursa, and ischial tuberosity bursa located in the back of the joint.
-The 3 most common types of hip bursitis occur in the greater trochanter bursa followed by the iliopsoas bursa and ischial bursa (also called the ischial bursa).
+The 3 most common types of hip bursitis occur in the greater trochanter bursa followed by the iliopsoas bursa and ischial bursa (also called the ischialgluteal bursa).

-Trochanteric Brusitis
+Trochanteric Bursitis

 The IT band is made up of thick, fibrous tissue that is considered connective tissue similar to a tendon.
 When it becomes irritated or inflamed, it can irritate the trochanter bursa causing inflammation within the bursa.
-Therefore, sufferers of iliotibial band syndrome (ITBS) may experience trochateris bursitis at the same time.
+Therefore, sufferers of iliotibial band syndrome (ITBS) may experience trochanteric bursitis at the same time.

 Iliopsoas Bursitis

-Ischialgluteal Brusitis
+Ischialgluteal Bursitis

 The ischial bursa is located at the bottom of the ischium (lower hip bone).
 It cushions the gluteus maximus muscle from the ischium when sitting on hard surfaces or when sitting for long periods of time.
 Ischial bursitis may cause back pain and due to the location, it is often mistaken for sciatica pain.

 There are two types of bursitis: chronic and acute.
 Chronic bursitis is caused by overuse or repetition of a certain area or joint.
 It will develop over time, and will likely get better and flare up over a long period of time.
-Acute bursitis can be the result of a trauma to the hip, such as a fall.
+Acute bursitis is often the result of a trauma to the hip, such as a fall.
 It can also result from a simple movement such as lifting and twisting the wrong way or may come on quickly following irritation during hip surgery.

 Hip Bursitis Symptoms